IPMUCD3/ipmucd3.github.io/info.md

 ---
 title: "Information"
 permalink: /info/
-last_modified_at: 2023-01-21
+last_modified_at: 2023-01-23
 layout: single
 toc: true
-toc_sticky: false
+toc_sticky: true
 ---

-## Visit Kavli IPMU
+## Visit us
+The Center for Data-Driven Discovery is an integral part of the Kavli IPMU (both scientifically and physically!).
+Kavli IPMU is located at:

+<span style="color:navy">5-1-5 Kashiwanoha, Kashiwa, Chiba, 277-8583, Japan</span>

 For information about access, accommodation, and life in Japan, please visit [this page](https://www.ipmu.jp/en/visitors){:target="_blank"}.

 ## Get Involved

 If you are interested in becoming a member and/or receiving announcements of future activities, please fill out this [form](https://forms.gle/n6JYTyrJPvW2enjr9){:target="_blank}.

 ## Affiliation & Acknowledgement

-If you are a member, in your relevant publications please use the institutional affiliation:\
+If you are a member, in your relevant publications please use the institutional affiliation:

-*Center for Data-Driven Discovery, Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan*
+<span style="color:navy">Center for Data-Driven Discovery, Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan</span>

-If you are not a member of Kavli IPMU, but your work were initiated, performed, or performed in part during the Center's events, such as (but not limited to) tutorials, seminars, and workshops, please add appropriate acknowledgement in your publication(s):\
+If you are not a member of Kavli IPMU, but your work were initiated, performed, or performed in part during the Center's events, such as (but not limited to) tutorials, seminars, and workshops, please add appropriate acknowledgement in your publication(s):

-*This work was initiated at Center for Data-Driven Discovery, Kavli IPMU (WPI).*\
-*This work was performed at Center for Data-Driven Discovery, Kavli IPMU (WPI).*\
-*This work was performed in part at Center for Data-Driven Discovery, Kavli IPMU (WPI).*
+<span style="color:navy">This work was [initiated]\* at Center for Data-Driven Discovery, Kavli IPMU (WPI).</span>\
+\* Please change to "performed" or  "performed in part" accordingly.

 ## Code of Conduct